 - “Additional purposes in collecting and using Personal Information about Practitioners”; and

-- “Disclosure of Personal Information to third parties”
+- “Disclosure of Personal Information”

 for details about how we use the personal data we collect from you.